 The Company is subject to certain covenants on its CSI facility.
 The covenants include a leverage ratio and an interest coverage ratio.
 The Debt without recourse to CSI is also subject to certain covenants.
 The Company monitors the ratios on a quarterly basis.
-As at December 31, 2020 and 2019, the Company is in compliance with its debt covenants.
+As at December 31, 2022 and 2021, other than disclosed in note 11, the Company is in compliance with its debt covenants.
 Other than the covenants required for the CSI facility and the Debt without recourse to CSI, the Company is not subject to any externally imposed capital requirements.